$50b modular data centre market driven by edge computing

 Findings from a new research report have been released by Global Market Insights.

 After being valued at approximately US$13 billion in 2018, the research analyst asserts the modular data center market is set to exceed to US$50 billion by 2025 with a compound annual growth rate (CAGR) of 23%.

 There are a number of factors driving this growth, according to Global Market Insights.
 The increased cost-effectiveness that comes with the adoption of prefabricated technologies in business operations is a factor – including installation, operations, and maintenance costs.

 These advantages allow small-scale businesses to easily deploy and maintain their business operations with reduced capital expenditure.

 “Prefabricated facilities are offering several features such as ease in deployment, unique design and architecture, and portability.
-These modular data centres are being installed at remote locations/sites to address the latency and bandwidth issues by linking to regional data centres whenever needed and improving the user experience.”
+These modular data centers are being installed at remote locations/sites to address the latency and bandwidth issues by linking to regional data centers whenever needed and improving the user experience.”

 There is a large number of companies involved in the modular data center market, but the major players include Cisco, IBM, Baselayer Technology, LLC, Huawei, Hewlett-Packard Enterprise, Dell, Schneider Electric, SGI Corporation, IO Data Centers, LLC, BladeRoom Group, Vertiv, Cannon Technologies, Eaton Corporation, Flexenclosure, CommScope, Rittal, and Stulz, among others.